Effect of Off-Diagonal Elements in Wannier Hamiltonian on DFT+DMFT for low-symmetry material: Study of Li$_2$MnO$_3$: Methods

-We note that applying DMFT method to Li$_2$MnO$_3$ has two issues: (i) there are large off-diagonal terms in the Wannier Hamiltonian (yellow region in Fig. \ref{matrix_diag}), (ii) $p-d$ correlation is important due to the strong $p-d$ hybridization (green region in Fig. \ref{matrix_diag}).
-To overcome these problems, we (i) diagonalize the block $d$ Hamiltonian and (ii) use different values of double counting paramters, as summarized in Fig. \ref{matrix_diag}.
+When investigating the electronic structure of Li$_2$MnO$_3$ using the DMFT method, it is crucial to address two key issues: (i) the presence of significant off-diagonal terms in the Wannier Hamiltonian (yellow region in Fig. \ref{matrix_diag}), and (ii) the significance of $p-d$ hybridization (green region in Fig. \ref{matrix_diag}).
+To overcome these challenges, we employed two strategies: (i) diagonalizing the block $d$ Hamiltonian, and (ii) utilizing different values of double counting parameters, as summarized in Figure \ref{matrix_diag}.

-If the off-diagonal terms in the Hamiltonian are large, they can induce large error within DMFT, since CTQMC only treat the diagonal terms of the Hamiltonian to avoid the sign problem.
-The cartesian axes of the Wannier orbitals and the directions of the Mn-O bonds are not parallel, due to the $C_{2h}$ point group symmetry of MnO$_6$ octahedron.
-If the point group symmetry of TM octahedron is not cubic, e.g., trigonal or monoclinic, then there is large mixing of $d$ basis ($d_{xy}$, $d_{xz}$, $d_{yz}$, $d_{z^2}$, $d_{x^2-y^2}$), since this basis is defined by the cubic crystal field.
-In this case, the off-diagonal terms of the Wannier Hamiltonian with cubic $d$ orbital basis are large, and results in the error within DMFT.
-Note that DFT+$U$ does not have such problem since DFT+$U$ is rotationally invariant \cite{LDA+U1} and thus can have off-diagonal terms in the density matrix.
+Substantial off-diagonal elements in the Hamiltonian may induce notable inaccuracies in DMFT calculations.
+The non-parallel alignment of the cartesian axes of the Wannier orbitals and the directions of the Mn-O bonds arises from the $C_{2h}$ point group symmetry of the MnO$_6$ octahedron.
+In cases where the point group symmetry of the transition metal (TM) octahedron is non-cubic, such as trigonal or monoclinic, there is a substantial mixing of the $d$ basis ($d{xy}$, $d_{xz}$, $d_{yz}$, $d_{z^2}$, $d_{x^2-y^2}$), as these bases are defined within the cubic crystal field framework.
+Consequently, the off-diagonal terms of the Wannier Hamiltonian with the cubic $d$ orbital basis become significant, leading to errors within the DMFT calculations.
+It is noteworthy that DFT+$U$ does not encounter such issues since DFT+$U$ exhibits rotational invariance \cite{LDA+U1}, allowing for the inclusion of off-diagonal terms in the density matrix.

+We employed three distinct approaches to investigate the impact of off-diagonal elements in Li$_2$MnO$_3$: (i) utilizing the global coordinate system, (ii) adopting the local Mn--O bond coordinate system, and (iii) diagonalizing the Mn $d$ blocks (orange region in Fig. \ref{matrix_diag}) of the Hamiltonian by applying a unitary rotation matrix.
+The selection of a suitable local coordinate system is not straightforward due to the non-perpendicular arrangement of Mn--O bonds, as depicted in Fig. \ref{atm_str}(d).
+To address this, we designated the longest Mn-O bond as the local $z$-axis and established local $x$- and $y$-axes that were perpendicular to the c-axis.
+We then minimized the displacement between the real Mn-O bond and the local $x$- and $y$-axes.